dbcoliveira/hclvars/README.md

 Parses HCL variables files for further processing.

 ## Details
 HCLVars traverses a terraform variable files and store them in a simple array structure (hclvars.HCLVars).
+This is useful to parse dynamic random terraform variable.tf files part of module.

 The variable file should be in the format:
 ```
 variable "v" {